tjknoth/cse130-web/lectures/00-hello.md

 Live lecture over Zoom during scheduled lecture time

-- Keep your video and mic off unless you are talking
+- Keep your *mic* off unless you are talking
+- Keep your *video* on if you can: it makes it much more fun for me!
 - Two ways to ask a question:
     1. "Raise your hand" in zoom and I will call on you
     2. Type into zoom chat
-- Please do not use public Zoom chat for random commentary, it's very distracting
+- Please do not use public Zoom chat for random commentary, it's distracting
 - Same if I ask you a question
-    - Also use "thumb up" as a confirmation
-- I will assign you to "breakout rooms"
+- I will split you into breakout rooms for small-group discussion
+    - Same group throughout the quarter (hopefully)
-    - Go to your breakout room for a small-group discussion
+    - You'll be sent to the room and back automatically
-    - Come back when I ask you to
     - Let's test that!